 Teaching and Learner Supervision

 Fellows receive training in a variety of non-clinical roles for psychologists within medical education.
 If fellows have an interest in deeper knowledge and skill development related to the teaching and supervisory activities listed below, they are encouraged to discuss their interests within formal individual supervision early in their training experience.

 - Lectures.
 The Pediatric Residency Program at Hurley Medical Center provides didactics to learners and program faculty.
-Pediatric psychology fellows are required to provide at least one resident/faculty lectures per year as part of the broader residency curriculum (large group format; at least one lecture), or within the developmental-behavioral pediatrics rotation (small group or 1:1 format).
+Pediatric psychology fellows are required to provide at least one resident/faculty lectures per year as part of the broader residency curriculum (large group format; at least one lecture).
 Topics are assigned by the Program Director.
 Feedback related to performance including strengths and areas for growth, with strategies for improvement will be provided verbally and in writing after completion of each presentation.

 - Resident Shadowing.
 Fellows may accompany (“shadow”) residents during resident clinical encounters.
 When shadowing, the role of fellows will be clarified up front.
 Fellows may shadow residents in order to directly observe resident performance on skills in which fellows have expertise (e.g., mental health screening; psychosocial history taking; interpersonal & communication skills).
 When this occurs, fellows will be expected to provide verbal feedback on strengths, areas for growth, and strategies to improve.
 Fellows may also shadow residents in order to enhance their knowledge and understanding of medical encounters, various clinical presentations, and/or the roles of physicians.